Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 authentication failed and 'anonymous' was set)

-### LDAP Search and config.bind_dn
+### LDAP Search and `config.bind_dn`

 LDAP directory searching is performed during the request/plugin lifecycle.
-It is used to retrieve the fully qualified DN of the user so a bind request can be performed with the user's given LDAP username and password.
+It is used to retrieve the fully qualified DN of the user so a bind request can be performed with a user's given LDAP username and password.
 The search for the user being authenticated uses the `config.bind_dn` property.
 The search uses `scope="sub"`, `filter="<config.attribute>=<username>"`, and `base_dn=<config.base_dn>`.
 Here is an example of how it performs the search